2. Gaussian Mixture Models#

 2.1.4.
 Exponential Family#

-The exponential family of distributions is a large family of distributions with shared properties, some of which we have already encountered in other courses before.
+The exponential family of distributions is a large family of distributions with shared properties, some of which we have already encountered in the previous lecture.
 Prominent members of the exponential family include:

 where the individual components are: